 Integrates easily with websites and Facebook pages.
 Good for selling files of both high and low quality, and you can give people the options of paying a fixed price, or paying what they want, or even donating more.
 Allows people to listen to tracks easily, lots of functionality to upload artwork, lyrics, credits.
 Pays via PayPal.
 If you don’t have a PayPal account, get one.

 Streams audio.
 Integrates well with websites.
 Great for hosting tracks so people can paste links to tracks for listening in emails etc.

-Performing rights organizations that collect and distribute publishing royalties which accrue to composers and lyricists.
+Performing rights organizations collect and distribute publishing royalties which accrue to composers and lyricists.
 Most have online accounts you can sign up for, and you can then direct all royalties to be direct deposited.
-They pay quarterly.
 Make sure everything you’ve ever released is properly registered.
 You generally sign up with only one, usually in the country where you are based or where your music is most frequently played and performed.
 Most have reciprocity agreements with other countries to collect royalties on an international basis.
 Here is a list of all performing rights societies in all countries.

-Portal to digital, and physical to Amazon.
+Portal to all digital services, and physical to Amazon.
 They are used by major distributors.
 They pay quarterly, also by direct deposit.

 All this is a fair whack of work, but every bit of it will pay off in terms of generating real income that will automatically get deposited in your bank account.
 I suggest doing some advance work getting all the info you need together, so then it’s easy to plug it all in the websites.
 This includes:

 • Credits / Liner notes

 • Track titles and running times

 • Publishing info (if there are co-writers, you’ll need their info too)